mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 # Anticensorship Signaling Channel Usage

+When pluggable transports are censored, they are censored either by blocking endpoints, or by blocking access to configuration and endpoint distribution.

+Additionally, configuration and endpoint distribution mechanisms can be blocked by the termination of service by a given hosting provider.

+We want to make it harder to block configuration and endpoint distribution, by enabling configuration to use multiple signaling channels.

+## Terminology

+**Internal PT API** - This is the programmatic inferface used inside a PT client implementation to obtain configuration and endpoint information.
+These APIs are currently ad-hoc by PT implementation and tightly bound (no explicit API contract or reusable libraries).

+**Network RPC API** - This is the RPC API used over the network to obtain configuration and endpoint information (ex: HTTP POST, JSONRPC, SDP, Telegram message keywords).

+**Signaling Channel** - This is the obfuscated communication channel used by the **Network RPC API** (ex: Domain Fronting, AMPCache, AWS SQS, DNS, Blockchain, etc).

+## Status Quo

 Each pluggable transport has its own way of obtaining configuration and endpoint information (such as bridge lines or snowflake proxies).
-This has led to a tight coupling between the APIs used to obtain this information and the communication mechanism (**signaling channel**) used to access this API.
+This has led to a tight coupling between the **Network RPC API** used to obtain this information and the **Signaling Channel** used to access this **Network RPC API**.
+Additionally, there are many implementations of both **Network RPC APIs** and **Signaling Channels**, using ad-hoc **Internal PT APIs** rather than standalone libraries.

-When pluggable transports are censored, they can be censored by blocking endpoints or by blocking access to this API.

-We want to make it harder to block access to these configuration APIs, by enabling APIs to use multiple signaling channels.

-In order to accomplish this, we need to have a good map of how our PTs use configuration APIs, and how this API usage is currently coupled to signaling channel usage, so that we can decouple these components.

-Therefore, this document has two main sections.
-The first section covers the configuration APIs used by PT implementations, along with their current hardcoded signaling channel usage.
-The second section covers signaling channels in general, listing various implementation options available, their properties, and their censorship history.

-This document additionally has a top-level section to categorize important features of signaling channels, and another top-level section to list libraries that implement multiple signaling channels via an abstraction layer.
-(TODO: Can we merge the features section into the methods section?)
+This means that when censorship events happen, multiple different implementation components need to be updated, across many different apps.

+## Goal

+There are currently two layers of tight coupling in most pluggable transport implementations:

+1. **Internal PT API Coupling** - Each implementation of a PT client reimplements the entire mechanism by which it obtains configuration and endpoint information, including both the **Signaling Channel** and the **Network RPC API** over which it obtains this information.
+It is currently difficult to extract either the signaling channel obfuscation or configuration retrieval mechanism from one PT and use it in another (should one signaling channel implementation be censored by DPI fingerprint, and not another).

+2. **Network RPC API Coupling** - The Network RPC API (eg HTTP POST, JSONRPC, SDP, Telegram message, etc) used to retrieve configuration and endpoint information is currently tightly coupled to a given **Signaling Channel**.

+By enumerating how our different apps use **Network RPC APIs** to obtain configuration information via specific **Signaling Channels**, we can design an appropriate library abstraction so that different **Network RPC APIs** can be used over different **Signaling Channels**.

-## Network APIs in Use
+## Network RPC APIs in Use

-This section lists the network APIs (eg HTTP POST, JSONRPC, SDP, etc) that our various PTs and applications use for transmitting configuration information, along with the signaling channels used by each implementation.
+This section lists the Network RPC APIs (eg HTTP POST, JSONRPC, SDP, etc) that our various PTs and applications use for transmitting configuration information, along with the signaling channels used by each implementation.

 ### Moat Circumvention Settings API

 We provide a [Moat API](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md) for applications to fetch bridges and circumvention settings from rdsys.
 This API is currently bidirectional in censored environments, requiring applications to send a request for bridges or settings.

-This [API is already well documented](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md#circumventionsettings).
+This [API is well documented](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md#circumventionsettings).
 Request and response sizes vary by endpoint, but are fairly small.
 A typical flow could involve 1-3 round trips when users first start the application, select an auto config option, or fail to bootstrap Tor: the first to request recommending settings for the user's country.
 If the user is supplied one or more working bridge lines, the flow ends there.
 If the user falls back on default settings, those settings can be fetched in 1 additional round trip.
 If the user decides to manually fetch a bridge, they will need to complete a captcha challenge in 2 round trips.

 The largest requests for any of these endpoints are typically less than 500 bytes.
 The largest potential response is likely from fetching the entire [circumvention settings map](https://gitlab.torproject.org/tpo/anti-censorship/rdsys-admin/-/blob/0061ce86ee2dfc8c451a78d28d0ef09e4ed7f36e/conf/circumvention.json) which is currently 9KB but could easily grow if more countries require bespoke censorship settings.
 Responses with just bridge lines will usually fit in under 1KB.